ASM DIGITAL EDUCTION HUB

 • Monitor Discussions – Walk around and monitor the discussion stage.

-Randomly Select Students – During the sharing stage at the end, call on students randomly and ask that person to tell what their partner said.
+Randomly Select Students – Teaching-learning strategy during the sharing stage at the end, call on students randomly and ask that person to tell what their partner said.

 • The students are capable to learn from each other